 We talked a lot about the kind of the buildup to and really the inputs to the API, and now we’ll focus on the actual links which have a lot of associated metadata without them.
 First, if you look through the first four alphanumeric strings, the output that we return to customers is customer-encoded with their own four alphanumeric digit domains.

 So the consumer link that represents a person would look completely different to two separate API users.
-The reason we do that is to ensure that there isn’t a universal ID that describes an individual, and preserves the security of a link.
+The reason we do that is to ensure that there isn’t a client-specific ID that describes an individual, and preserves the security of a link.
 There’s a country code, and then what’s really important is this concept of link type.

 We generate two kinds of IDs from our API, and if you work in the RampID space you’ll also kind of recognize this, there’s two kinds of link types: we generate a maintained ID, or maintained link, when an input piece of DID matches to a node within the AbiliTec knowledge base.
 These can help a client consolidate or link data.
 So let’s say if you sent in an email address through the API and we recognize that you know that email address is also within the AbiliTec knowledge base and graph, then we return something that begins with the digits 0.